 Land or Sea: When you arrive by land or sea (except cruise ships), you need to seek out the INM office and get an FMM, for which there is a fee.
-If your stay is for seven days or less the FMM is free, otherwise the cost is $594 pesos (around $30 USD) in 2021.
+If your stay is for seven days or less the FMM is free, otherwise the cost is $638 pesos (around $32 USD) as of January 2022.
 It increases a little every year.

 Cruise Ships: Cruise ship passenger badges serve as the FMM.

 The FMM is required no matter where you are going in México or how long you intend to stay.